pocorall/hello-scaloid-maven/README.markdown

 # Hello Scaloid for maven

-This is a template project to be a starting point of [Scaloid](https://github.com/pocorall/scaloid) project.
+This is a template project that can be a starting point of [Scaloid](https://github.com/pocorall/scaloid) project.

 This contains minimum code as possible; therefore easy to run, examine and extend.